DaneTheory/albatross-ubuntu-starter/README.md

-albatross-ubuntu-starter
+albatross-ubuntu-starter (FOR VPS)
 ========================

-All the software fit to develop websites.
-A bash script to set up the dev enviornments for Albatross Digital on an clean Ubuntu (Linux Mint) OS.
-Includes LAMP for Drupal, node.js, sublime3 and more.
+A bash script to set up the dev enviornments Ubuntu VPS.
+Includes LAMP for Drupal, node.js, MariaDB and more

 Installation